webpack/webpack-cli/README.md

 ## Getting started

 When you have followed the [Getting Started](https://webpack.js.org/guides/getting-started/) guide of webpack then webpack CLI is already installed!
 Otherwise, you would need to install webpack CLI and the packages you want to use.
-If we want to use the `init` command to create a new `webpack.config.js` configuration file:
+If you want to use the `init` command to create a new `webpack.config.js` configuration file:

 ```sh
 npm i webpack-cli @webpack-cli/init